chrisxfire/chrisxfire.github.io/content/notes/_net/fundamentals/operators-and-expressions/collection-expressions.md

 date: 2023-10-15T00:00:00-06:00
 draft: false
 weight: 1
+tags:
+ - kb/dotnet/expressions/collection
 ---

 # [Overview](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/collection-expressions)
 > [!IMPORTANT]
 > Availability: C# 12

 Use *collection expressions* to create common collection values.
 This syntax can be assigned to many different collection types.
 It contains a sequence of elements between `[` and `]`.

 # usage
 Collection expressions can be used across many constructs: